ItsDaveB/OgmiosDotnet/README.md

 To use **OgmiosDotnetClient**, you need:

 - A Cardano Node running Ogmios, or
 - Access to an Ogmios service, such as [Demeter](https://demeter.run), which provides instant access to Ogmios with a free tier sponsored by the Cardano Foundation.
-(I recommend this optio due to ease of use, flexibility & it's backed by a great team ensuring stability and responsiveness.)
+(I recommend this option due to ease of use, flexibility & it's backed by a great team ensuring stability and responsiveness.)

 ## Integration Steps